Colt-M1873/GrokkingAlgorithms/Java.md

 str.length();
 ```

-check if tow strings are equal,
+string comparison: check if tow strings are equal,
 do not use `==`, use `str.equals()`

 ```java